 The currency used in Istanbul and Turkey is the Turkish Lira.
 Money can easily be exchanged in the UK or upon arrival.
 Cash machines are also widely available.
 I would advise that you exchange a small amount in the UK, and get the rest exchanged in Istanbul, as you’ll find great rates.

-The best times to visit Toronto are between March and May and September and November when the weather is sunny and the temperature is warm.
-If you prefer a cold snowy getaway, be sure to visit between December and February.
+The best times to visit Istanbul are between March and May and September and November when the weather is sunny and the temperature is warm.
+If you prefer a mild or cold getaway, be sure to visit between December and February.
 The months of June, July and August can be very hot.

 Istanbul looks and sounds like an amazing place to explore and photograph, would love to visit one day 😀 Aiva

 It is truly a remarkable place.
 Do be sure to visit as soon as you get the opportunity. 🙂